natelandrum/family-recipe-vault/README.md

 - **Lenora Stevens**: “Don't give up what you want most, for what you want now.”
 President Thomas S. Monson
 - **Nathan Landrum:** "Many of life's failures are people who did not realize how close they were to success when they gave up."
 Thomas A. Edison
+- **Mouhamed Koko:** "Things which matter most must never be at the mercy of things which matter least."
+Johann Goethe

 ## License